huggingface/blog/tf-xla-generate.md

 ```

 Depending on the target application, longer outputs might be desirable.
 You can control the length of the generation
-with `max_new_tokens`, and the execution time is approximately linear with respect to the value passed into this
+output with `max_new_tokens`, keeping in mind that the execution time will scale linearly with this argument.
-argument.

 ```python
 generated = model.generate(